 Not sure where to start your research?
 Below are four common types of sources used in research.
 Read about what they can contribute to your research and then explore the rest of the guide to learn how to find the sources.
 Remember the library staff is always here to help you!
 Contact our AskUs service or subject librarians if you have any questions.

 Reference Sources, such as encyclopedias, handbooks and dictionaries, are a good place to start your research because they provide:

-Books in both print and electronic formats provide:
+Books in both print and electronic format provide:

-Articles in both print and electronic formats provide:
+Articles in both print and electronic format provide:

 Many instructors require you to use peer-reviewed sources for your papers and projects, but what does that mean?

 Most databases allow you to limit your search to peer-reviewed articles.
 Here are two examples: